Affective Neuroscience in Psychotherapy A Clinician's Guide for Working with Emotions

 Most psychological disorders involve distressful emotions, yet emotions are often regarded as secondary in the etiology and treatment of psychopathology.
 This book offers an alternative model of psychotherapy, using the patient’s emotions as the focal point of treatment.
-This unique text approaches emotions as the primary source of intervention, where emotions are appreciated, experienced, and learned from as opposed to being solely regulated.
+This unique text approaches emotions as the primary source of intervention, where emotions are appreciated, experienced, and learned from as opposed to being regulated solely.

 Based on the latest developments in affective neuroscience, Dr. Stevens applies science-based interventions with a sequential approach for helping patients with psychological disorders.
 Chapters focus on how to use emotional awareness, emotional validation, self-compassion, and affect reconsolidation in therapeutic practice.
 Interventions for specific emotions such as anger, abandonment, jealousy, and desire are also addressed.

-This book is essential reading for clinicians practicing psychotherapy, social workers and licensed mental health counselors.
+This book is essential reading for clinicians practicing psychotherapy, social workers and licensed mental health counselors, as well as anyoe interested in the emotional science behind the brain.

 "The field of mental health has been starving for a more comprehensive, integrative explanation for positive treatment effects in psychotherapy.
 Dr. Francis L. Stevens's Affective Neuroscience in Psychotherapy: A Clinician's Guide for Working with Emotions explains what we have been missing all along."